gasampaiosouza/python-binarySearch/readme.md

 <em>"Binary Search is a search algorithm that finds the position of a target value within a **sorted** array."</em> <br>
 ~ [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_algorithm)

+> It works in **every** programming language, but i'm gonna show how it works with Python.

 ## Examples

 Let's take a look here: